Dismounted Median spearman hunting boar

 Collection The British Museum

-Museum Number BM ANE 89144 – 1846-5-23, 353
+Museum number BM ANE 89144 – 1846-5-23, 353

 Condition, shape chipped upper and lower edges; large chip below the horse

-Culture / Production Place Achaemenid
+Culture Achaemenid

 Provenance ex-J. R. Steuart Collection

-First Occurrence 1846
+First occurence 1846

 Archaeological context N/A